drkrillo/docs/creator/sdk7/projects/scene-metadata.md

   ],
 ```

-In the example above, players may appear anywhere in the square who's corners are on _1,1,2_ and _5,1,4_.
+In the example above, players may appear anywhere in the square whose corners are on _1,1,2_ and _5,1,4_.

 A scene can also have multiple spawn regions, just like it can have multiple spawn points.